VinGarcia/ports-and-adapters-go-template/v2-domain-adapters-and-helpers/README.md

-# DDD Go Template - Domain Adapters and Helpers
+# Ports & Adapters Go Template - Domain Adapters and Helpers

 If you haven't read yet, I recommend reading the `v1-very-simple/README.md` first.

-This template as the other one is based on the same concepts, except this one is taking advantage of how similar this architecture is to the Ports & Adapters architecture and making use of some good descriptive names from that context.

-That said it is useful to start learning from the simplest version first before reading this one.
+This template divides the code in an equivalent way to the `v1-very-simple` one, except this one is slightly more ergonomic by that I mean:

-This example template has the same logical structure as the `v1-very-simple` version, but organizes the interfaces and DTOs in a way that allows better names, such as:
+It moves the domain interfaces (ports) to packages closer to the adapters that implement them which allows for better names, such as:

 - `rest.Provider` instead of `domain.RestProvider`
 - `cache.Provider` instead of `domain.CacheProvider`